bgamari/ghc-wiki-import/implementing-trees-that-grow/trees-that-grow-guidance.md

 >
 >
-> For example, if `HsExpr GhsPs` expressions of AST Ps had the constructor `HsUnboundVar` then it had to depend on the code defining `UnboundVar` (a field of `HsUnboundVar`) in the renaming phase, or if its constructor `MultiIf` had a field of type `Type` then it had to depend on the code defining `Type` in the typechecking phase.
+> For example, if `HsExpr GhsPs` expressions of AST GhcPs had the constructor `HsUnboundVar` then it had to depend on the code defining `UnboundVar` (a field of `HsUnboundVar`) in the renaming phase, or if its constructor `MultiIf` had a field of type `Type` then it had to depend on the code defining `Type` in the typechecking phase.
 >
 >